 Her poems have been published in American Poe, McSweeney’s, The New York Times, and Ploughshares among others.
 She has received awards from the Academy of American Poets, and New York Foundation for the Arts, Poets & Writers.
 She teaches poetry at Sarah Lawrence College and is also a member of the international writing faculty at the City University of Hong Kong, the first low-residency MFA program to be established in Asia.

-Sponsored by the Ulster Community College Foundation, The Poetry Forum is an annual
+Sponsored in part by the Ulster Community College Foundation, Inc.